IbrahimaNdong/ReadMe/Readme.md

 # Use cases:
 Metasploit has a vast amount of use cases which are:<br>
------>Metasploit can be use to scan target vulnerabilities<br>
+----->Metasploit can be used to scan target vulnerabilities<br>
 ----------->Metasploit can be used for DDOS attacks<br>
 ----->Metasploit can also be used for carrying out a SYN scan<br>